hanabi/hanabi.github.io/misc/purple.md

   - Not playing any games for a 1+ month period would mean that that the period is subtracted from the 1 year calculation.
   - The beginning point for measuring 1 year is the week that the person started playing regularly with one or more players who currently have the purple role.
 - Commonly plays "pick up" games with the general population.
+- Particiapte in reviews using voice chat.
 - Is a "good fit" for the role.
-  - In other words, the person should be well-liked and regularly displays the 4 qualities listed in the "Culture" section above.
+(They embody the principles outlined above.)

 The following is not relevant: